 Strengthening FDA Antibiotics Policy: FACT has pushed the Food and Drug Administration (FDA) to restrict the overuse of antibiotics in food animals for over two decades.
 We use all means available including direct communication with the FDA, other federal agencies, the White House, and Congress.
 Overuse of antibiotics is rampant, so FACT continues to push eliminating antibiotic usage in healthy animals to prevent disease, and demands that a system to collect data on how antibiotics are used on farm be created.
 The FDA has committed to do more in both these areas, though FACT's continued engagement is necessary to ensure successful completion of these changes.

 Restaurant Chain Antibiotic Policies: We have actively campaigned and engaged companies to get them to stop buying meat from suppliers that allow antibiotics to be given to animals that are not sick.
 FACT participated in antibiotics campaigns targeting Subway and In-N-Out Burger that helped lead both companies to commit to buy from suppliers that do not give antibiotics to healthy animals.
 We are currently participating in a campaign targeting KFC.
-Please also see Chain Reaction report on the antibiotic usage in the U.S. chain restaurant industry.
+Please also see the third annual Chain Reaction report released in September 2017 on the antibiotic usage in the U.S. chain restaurant industry.

 International Engagement on Antibiotics: The spread of superbugs is a global problem.
 FACT engages in international forums to advocate for reduced use of antibiotics on farm.
 FACT continues to work in the international sphere through Steven Roach participating in the World Health Organization Advisory Group on Integrated Surveillance of Antimicrobial Resistance (AGISAR) and through participating in a newly created Task Force on Antimicrobial Resistance in the international standard setting organization Codex Alimentarius.